 Here we will break down how each test differs in formatting, question type, and content.

-SAT: The SAT has 3 tests and a total time limit of 3 hours.
-The sections are longer, but there are fewer of them, which means you have more time to work on each question.
+- SAT: The SAT has 3 tests and a total time limit of 3 hours.
+With more time and relatively fewer questions on each section, you have more time to work on each question.

-ACT: The ACT has 4 tests and an optional essay.
+- ACT: The ACT has 4 tests and an optional essay.
 The total time is 2 hours and 55 minutes for the full test, plus an additional 40 minutes if you choose to do the essay.
-ACT sections are shorter, but there are more of them, so you must work at a quicker pace to get through the full test.
+There are more questions on each section of the ACT so you must work at a quicker pace to get through the full test.

 Note: Both tests offer test fee waivers for eligible students!

-The ACT has a bigger focus on geometry (30%-40% of ACT Math vs. less than 10% of SAT Math) and more questions on trigonometry.
+- ACT has a bigger focus on geometry and more questions on trigonometry.
 It also has some math concepts not on the SAT at all, like matrices and logarithms.